DeanJain/JavaBigdata/JavaBasics.md

 * if they live long enough, they move to Tenured space
 * Eden -> Survivor -> Tenured -> PermGen (Strings Pool, Classes) ;
 * Stack -> primitives, object ref, method ref; Objects -> Heap
-* JVM -> Classloaders loads .class files in memory -> verify byte code->JIT Compiler-> Machine specific native instructions
+* JVM -> Classloaders loads .class files in memory -> verify byte code -> JIT Compiler -> Machine specific native instructions
 * Finally is only called before GC, do not use it for closing connections
-* Runtime.getRuntime().add`ShutdownHook`(new Thread() -> Do something) can be added which can be invoke just before JVM shutdowns
+* Runtime.getRuntime().`addShutdownHook`(new Thread() -> Do something) can be added which can be invoke just before JVM shutdowns

 #### Memoization -